prashanth726/udacity-SCB-Projects/my-store-udacity-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# About Project

+MyStore is Udacity capstone projet, Built with Angular2.
+This application allows users to view a list of available products to buy, add them to a shopping cart, and ultimately complete the checkout process like a real ecommerce application.

+# Project Functionality

+With this project a user is able to:

+- See the list of products
+- place orders with quantity
+- delete products from the shopping cart
+- Keep User information in shopping cart